 On the third day, you’ll depart for Porto, which is about 195 miles north of Lisbon.
 So you’ll be en route for a few hours.
 Before reaching Porto, you’ll stop about 75 mile south of Porto for a brief lunch and a brief visit in Coimbra.
 The University of Coimbra was designated as a UNESCO Site in 2013.

-Embarkation for your river cruise takes place in Vila Nova de Gaia, a city within the Porto District.
+Embarkation for your river cruise takes place in Gaia, across from Porto’s Ribiera.
 Dinner will be served on board.

 In the morning on day four, you’ll take a guided tour of Porto.
 The Historic Centre of Oporto is another UNESCO Site in Portugal.
 It received its inscription in 1996.